telerik/winforms-docs/chat/customizing-appearance/accessing-and-customizing-elements.md

 **RadChat** is virtualized and the displayed messages can be accessed in the RadChat.**ItemFormatting** event.

->note The [structure]({%slug winforms/chat/structure%}) articles provides detailed information about the element hierarchy building the visual tree of the control.
+>tip The [structure]({%slug winforms/chat/structure%}) articles provides detailed information about the element hierarchy building the visual tree of the control.

 **RadChat** is working with four different elements visually representing a message: